LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## AWS Rekognition
 In this task, we will leverage AWS Rekognition to analyze image for **Label Recognition**, **Image Moderation**, **Facial Analysis** and **Extract Text from an image**.

-### Step1: Setting up the S3 Bucket and Uploading Images
+### Step1: Setting up instances and Uploading Images
 #### Workflow
-1.  **Create the S3 Bucket**: First, we create an S3 bucket using `boto3` with a unique bucket name that follows the format `24188516-lab9` in the region `eu-north-1`.
+1.  **Create the Bucket/Rekognition Client**: First, we create an S3 bucket and rekognition clien using `boto3` with a unique bucket name that follows the format `24188516-lab9` in the region `eu-north-1`.
 2.  **Upload Images**: After the bucket is created, we upload the four images (`urban.jpg`, `beach.jpg`, `faces.jpg`, `text.jpg`) to this S3 bucket for AWS Rekognition to analyze.

 ```